-"In Clarke, while generally recognizing the power of the orphans' court to construe wills incidental to administration and final distribution of a decedent's estate, we also acknowledged that there are instances in which construction of a will more appropriately should be done by the circuit court...
-Application of the Clarke complexity test does not resolve whether, when the circuit court exercises jurisdiction in a complicated construction matter, the orphans' court is divested of jurisdiction or is simply precluded from acting by virtue of the superior jurisdiction of the circuit court.
+"In Clarke, while generally recognizing the power of the orphans' court to construe wills incidental to administration and final distribution of a decedent's estate, we also acknowledged that there are instances in which construction of a will more appropriately should be done by the circuit court...Application of the Clarke complexity test does not resolve whether, when the circuit court exercises jurisdiction in a complicated construction matter, the orphans' court is divested of jurisdiction or is simply precluded from acting by virtue of the superior jurisdiction of the circuit court.
 Stated differently, does the determination that a construction matter is 'complicated' affect the orphans' court's power to resolve the issue or merely the propriety of its doing so?
 This issue was not directly addressed by Clarke.
 Nevertheless, we think it clear both from the circumstances and a fair reading of Clarke, that it affects only the propriety of the orphan's court acting."
 Kaouris at 706, 708.

 In other words, the Clarke "complexity test" is not directed against the jurisdiction of the Orphans' Court but simply whether that jurisdiction should be exercised.
 This approach begs two questions: (1) to what degree does the circuit court have direct jurisdiction over probate issues when the Orphans' Court is involved - in other words, how would the Circuit Court reach into the proceeding and get jurisdiction, and (2) can the Orphans' Court by its own direction send something to the Circuit Court for interpretation if the Orphans' Court believes it is overly complex and that it would be inappropriate for the Orphans' Court to act?
 Generally, of course, the Circuit Court does not go looking for disputes.
 Instead, litigants bring the disputes to the Circuit Court by way of a complaint for injunctive relief as was the case in Clarke.
 If a litigant believes that the issue should be tried in the Circuit Court, there is a mechanism (framing of issues) to bring that issue before the Circuit Court.
-There does not appear to be, however, a mechanism for the Orphans' Court to remove an action for determination by the Circuit Court if the Orphans' Court so desires.
+There does not appear to be, however, a mechanism for the Orphans' Court to remove an action for determination by the Circuit Court if the Orphans' Court so desires.13

 Because issues are limited to factual interpretations, to the extent the interpretation or construction of a document is a legal determination, it may not be sent to the Circuit Court on that basis.
 Most legal questions, however, involve an interpretation of fact - the intent of the testator or drafter, for example, for a will.
 Earlier cases holding that the Orphans' Court could not construe a will based these decisions, in part, on the conclusion that interpretation is a matter of law that can only be determined by a court of equity.
 See Myers v.
 Hart, 248 Md.
 443 (1968).
+In Myers, the Orphans' Court transmitted issues that purported to be issues of fact but which the Court of Appeals held were, in truth, issue of law (the construction of a document - a will).
+The Myers Court held (1) that only issues of fact could be transmitted, and (2) the Orphans' Court did not have jurisdiction over issues of law.
 Kaouris has "explained" these earlier decisions and shifted the emphasis away from a blanket prohibition against interpretation of documents to a determination that an interpretation of a document is appropriate if it is ancillary to the Orphans' Court primary jurisdictional functions.
-Given Kaouris, it would seem that the issue of a testator's intent may now be a factual matter that could be subject of the framing of an issue for transmittal.